am8850/k8s-calico-netpol/README.md

 ### Kind cluster with Calico

-- For local development, I used a kind cluster with one master and two worker nodes.
+- For local development, I used a kind cluster deployed to Docker with one master and two worker nodes.
 Also, I installed the Calico networking.
 I also test the steps above in Azure AKS with Calico network policies and obtained the same results.

 File: kind.yaml